-- Do not plan to rely on a LEP person's family members, friends, or informal interpreters. - Do not ask LEP persons to bring their own interpreters. - Permit use of family and friends if appropriate only after offering free language assistance. - Be aware issues of confidentiality, privacy, competency or conflict of interest may also arise. - Do not use minor children as interpreters unless in an exigent situation when no qualified interpreter is available.
+- Do not plan to rely on a LEP person's family members, friends, or informal interpreters. - Do not ask LEP persons to bring their own interpreters. - Permit use of family and friends if appropriate only after offering free language assistance. - Be aware that issues of confidentiality, privacy, competency or conflict of interest may also arise. - Do not use minor children as interpreters unless in an exigent situation when no qualified interpreter is available.

 - Population data sources

+- US Census data

+- American Community Survey
-- Migration Policy Institute's National Center on

-- Immigrant Integration Policy
+- Migration Policy Institute's National Center on Immigrant Integration Policy

+- Data and Language Maps | LEP.gov
-Section 504 prohibits discrimination on the basis of disability in programs & activities that receive Federal financial assistance, such as CNP.

-•Title II of ADA prohibits discrimination based on disability in the provision of State & local government services, such as public schools.

-• Title III of ADA prohibits discrimination based on disability by private entities that provide public accommodations, including private schools.
+- Section 504 of the Rehabilitation Act prohibits discrimination on the basis of disability in programs & activities that receive Federal financial assistance, such as CNP. - Title II of the Americans with Disability Act prohibits discrimination based on disability in the provision of State & local government services (public entities), such as public schools. - •Title III of ADA prohibits discrimination based on disability by private entities that provide public accommodations, including private schools.

-Section 504, Title II, and Title III require SFAs and LEAs, to make reasonable modifications to accommodate children with disabilities, including reasonable modifications to meals & the meal service.

-These statutes and regulations also require SFAs and LEAs to ensure equally effective communication by providing necessary auxiliary aids and services.
+- •Section 504, Title II, and Title III require SFAs, LEAs, and CACFP sponsors to make reasonable modifications to accommodate children with disabilities, including reasonable modifications to meals & the meal service. - •These statutes and regulations also require SFAs and LEAs to ensure equally effective communication by providing necessary auxiliary aids and services.

-• What is the definition of disability?

-•Section 504, the ADA, and the USDA regulations for Section 504 at 7 CFR Part 15b define a person with a disability as:

-A person who has a physical or mental impairment which substantially limits one or more "major life activities," has a record of such impairment, or is regarded as having such impairment
+- What is the definition of disability? - •Section 504, the ADA, and the USDA regulations for Section 504 at 7 CFR Part 15b define a person with a disability as: - A person who has a physical or mental impairment which substantially limits one or more "major life activities," has a record of such impairment, or is regarded as having such impairment

-Major life activity means functions such as caring for oneself, performing manual tasks, walking, seeing, eating, hearing, speaking, breathing, learning, reading and working.

-Functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, immune, respiratory, circulatory, cardiovascular, endocrine, and reproductive functions.
+- Major life activity means functions such as caring for oneself, performing manual tasks, walking, seeing, eating, hearing, speaking, breathing, learning, reading and working. - •Functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, immune, respiratory, circulatory, cardiovascular, endocrine, and reproductive functions.
 (ADAAA of 2008)

-Types of Disability Discrimination
+Examples of Disability Discrimination

-- Discrimination because of the disability (not an exclusive list) - Denying benefits or opportunity to participate - Segregating individuals with disabilities - Aiding, perpetuating or contracting with others that discriminate. - Failure to provide a reasonable modification - Ineffective Communication - Inaccessible Facilities
+- Discrimination because of a disability (not an exclusive list) - Denying benefits or opportunity to participate - Segregating individuals with disabilities - Aiding, perpetuating, or contracting with others that discriminate - Failure to provide a reasonable modification - Ineffective communication - Inaccessible facilities